 - A private equity investment vehicle of a Middle Eastern country, in an arbitration before the American Arbitration Association.
 The arbitration was brought by the entity’s former co-chief investment officers, who sought approximately $700 million in alleged damages.
 After an 11-day hearing, the arbitrator denied the claimants’ claims in their entirety.

-- a European-headquartered bank, in International Centre for Dispute Resolution (ICDR) arbitrations of claims by Latin American investors arising out of the $60 billion Madoff Ponzi scheme.
+- Standard Chartered Bank, in International Centre for Dispute Resolution (ICDR) arbitrations of claims by Latin American investors arising out of the $60 billion Madoff Ponzi scheme.
+In one case, S&C defeated an attempt to bring the claims in class arbitration.
+The claims potentially could have exceeded $500 million.

 - NXP Semiconductors, in connection with a multi-forum dispute, including an ICDR arbitration, brought by Exatel Visual Systems for $80 million arising out of claimed breaches of various commercial agreements regarding a set-top box venture.
 Four days into the ICDR arbitration hearing, Exatel dismissed its case and agreed to release NXP and its affiliates for zero consideration.

 Some of S&C’s recent investor-state, investment treaty and sovereign arbitration matters include representations of:

 - a U.S. owner of significant mining assets in Venezuela, in connection with actions by the Venezuelan government inconsistent with Venezuela’s grant of the mining concession, including with respect to potential arbitration claims against Venezuela and potential political-risk insurance claims.

 - Canadian owners of a mine in a former Soviet state, in connection with demands of the government to renegotiate the concession and other conduct, including preparation for possible arbitration under the UNCITRAL rules.

 - Paiton Energy, in arbitration with the government of Indonesia over the sale of electricity from the first large independent power project in Indonesia.